herrphon/herrphon.github.io/_posts/2015-09-03-how-to-debug-anything.md

 ---
 layout: post
-title: "how to debug anything"
+title: "How to Debug Anything"
 description: ""
 category:
 tags: []